marknelsonengineer/empire/GOALS.md

 documented and stable.
 This allows us to focus on the design.

-## Layers of Design
-Separate the design into manageable layers:
-  - [Goals & Assumptions:](GOALS.md)      The highest level of design
-  - [Conceptual:](DESIGN_CONCEPTS.md)     Entities and their relationships
-  - [Specification:](API_DESIGN.md)       Expose the ADTs and their APIs
-  - [Implementation:](IMPLEMENTATION.md)  Detailed design & implementation decisions

-We are looking at possibly using the Zachman Framework for identifying the layers of design.

 ## High Level Design Requirements

 In no particular order, here are the things I'd like Empire V to do: